Wolf GB08

 The Wolf GB08 is a series of sports prototype race cars, designed, developed, and built by Italian manufacturer Wolf Racing Cars, for various forms of motorsports, like hillclimbing and sports car racing, produced by the company since 2010.

+The GB08 became notable for its record at the Pikes Peak Hill Climb, having won the Super Unlimited class four times, twice with driver Robin Shute.
+Shute later took his GB08 TCS-FS car to a GRIDLIFE event at Laguna Seca, setting a lap time of 1:10.920, beating every official lap record set at that track, save for Alex Palou's 1:08.4168 IndyCar record and Alex Zanardi's 1:10.148 CART record.